Frequently Asked Questions

 Yes.
 Additionally, your web connection to the irccloud.com will always be over HTTPS.

-Yes, if you upgrade your account.
-NickServ login and SASL auth are also supported.
+For server passwords, you’ll need to upgrade your account.
+NickServ login and SASL auth are available on free accounts.

 You can set your highlight words in account settings, and lines that mention you will be highlighted.
 To get popup alerts there are a few options available to you:

-- If you use Chrome, Safari, or Firefox as your web browser, we support desktop notifications.
+- If you use a web browser with desktop notificaton support, we use them.
 The first time these are triggered you’ll need have to give us permission to send them.

 - Our mobile apps send push notifications